Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Methodology

 \subsection{Motivation}

-As analyzed in \ref{subsection2.2}, learning stalls on saturated problems not because the model is perfect, but because its failures are rare and difficult to access under standard RLVR.
+As analyzed in Section \ref{subsection2.2}, learning stalls on saturated problems not because the model is perfect, but because its failures are too rare under standard RLVR.
 Even when rollout accuracy is close to $1$, incorrect responses still exist in the model’s response space.
 However, during training, these failure-prone states are encountered too rarely to provide meaningful learning signal.
 In other words, the fundamental limitation is not the \textit{absence of informative failures}, but their \textit{poor accessibility}.

-To address this, rather than repeatedly sampling from the question as in the standard setting, the solution we suggest is to target exploration toward regions of the response space where uncertainty is higher and failures occur more frequently.
-Concretely, we propose \textit{failure-prefix conditioning}: condition training on prefixes obtained from rare incorrect responses, enabling RLVR to begin exploration directly from failure-prone states.
+To address this, rather than repeatedly sampling from the question as in the standard setting, we target exploration toward regions of the response space where uncertainty is higher and failures occur more frequently.
+Concretely, we propose \textit{failure-prefix conditioning}: condition training on prefixes obtained from rare incorrect responses, enabling RLVR to begin exploration directly from failure-prone states and improving the model’s ability to recover from misleading early reasoning.

 This simple change dramatically improves accessibility.
-Consider a saturated problem with rollout accuracy $p\approx0.97$.
-Under standard sampling, failures occur with probability $1-0.97=0.03$, meaning only a small number of incorrect responses are expected, and most rollouts are redundant successes that contribute little learning signal.
-If, instead, training begins from a failure-prone state where, say, $p\approx0.50$, the same sampling budget yields substantially more incorrect responses ($1-0.50=0.50$).
+Consider a saturated problem with rollout accuracy $p_\theta(q)\approx0.95$.
+Under standard sampling, failures occur with probability $0.05$, meaning only a small number of incorrect responses are expected, and most rollouts are redundant successes that contribute little learning signal.
+If, instead, training begins from a failure-prone state where, say, $p\approx0.50$, the same sampling budget yields substantially more incorrect responses.
 As a result, informative failures become far more accessible.